mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/contribution-checklist.md

 8. If your PR adds or changes a RESTful API endpoint, please update the [API documentation](https://github.com/mattermost/mattermost-api-reference).
 10. If your PR adds a new plugin API method or hook, please add an example to the [Plugin Starter Template](https://github.com/mattermost/mattermost-plugin-starter-template).

 Once submitted, the automated build process must pass in order for the PR to be accepted.
+Any errors or failures need to be addressed in order for the PR to be accepted.
+Next, the PR goes through [code review](https://developers.mattermost.com/contribute/getting-started/code-review/).
+To learn about the review process for each project, read the `CONTRIBUTING.md` file of that GitHub repository.

 That's all!
 If you have any feedback about this checklist, let us know in the [Contributors channel](https://community.mattermost.com/core/channels/tickets).

-To learn about the review process for each project, read the `CONTRIBUTING.md` file of that GitHub repository.